What Does GPT Stand For? AI Models Explained

 Once you see how these pieces fit together, ChatGPT feels less mysterious.
 It is a powerful pattern recognizer that writes in clear, humanlike language.
 If you want to put it into practice and get better results from your prompts, start here: Guide to Using ChatGPT.

-How does GPT actually work when I type a question or prompt?
+How does a GPT model actually work when it answers my question?

-What is the difference between GPT and tools like ChatGPT or RightBlogger?
+What is the difference between GPT, ChatGPT, and tools like RightBlogger?

 Article by Andy Feliciotti